Configure Docker apps

 This will create files in the /data/deploy/mytarget directory:

-• docker-compose.yaml, containing the same as the myapp.yaml file
+• docker-compose.yaml, with the contents of the salt/docker_apps/files/myapp.yaml file

 • .env, containing the values under the env key